List of banks in Bangladesh

-The banking sector in Bangladesh consists of several types of institutions.
+The bank sector in Bangladesh consists of several types of institutions.
 Bangladesh Bank is the central bank of Bangladesh and the chief regulatory authority in the banking sector.

-Pursuant to the Bangladesh Bank Order, 1972 the Government of Bangladesh reorganised the Dhaka Branch of the State Bank of Pakistan as the central bank of the country, and named it Bangladesh Bank with retrospective effect from 16 December 1971.
+According to the Bangladesh Bank Order, 1972 the Government of Bangladesh reorganized the Dhaka Branch of the State Bank of Pakistan as the central bank of the country and named it Bangladesh Bank with retrospective effect from 16 December 1971.
 Other than Bangladesh Bank, banks in Bangladesh are primarily categorized into two types: Scheduled and Non-Scheduled banks.

 Scheduled banks

-Scheduled banks are licensed under the Bank Company Act, 1991 (Amended up to 2013).
+Scheduled banks are licensed under the Bank Company Act, 1991 (Amended to 2013).
 Currently, there are 61 scheduled banks in Bangladesh.

 State-owned commercial banks (SOCBs)

 There are 6 state-owned commercial banks (SOCBs) that are fully or majorly owned by the Government of Bangladesh.